laravel/docs/ioc.md

 <a name="service-providers"></a>
 ## Service Providers

 Service providers are a great way to group related IoC registrations in a single location.
+Think of them as a way to bootstrap components in your application.
+Within a service provider, you might register a custom authentication driver, register your application's repository classes with the IoC container, or even setup a custom Artisan command.

 In fact, most of the core Laravel components include service providers.
 All of the registered service providers for your application are listed in the `providers` array of the `app/config/app.php` configuration file.

 To create a service provider, simply extend the `Illuminate\Support\ServiceProvider` class and define a `register` method: